Rohingya Canadian Community (RCC)

 Life of somber made me feel in an emotional life,

-An afflictive life is the credence of my life.
+An afflictive life is the credence of my life, reflecting the struggles of Rohingya culture.